 Candidates may begin the examination once they are familiar with the computer.
 The examination begins the moment a candidate looks at the first examination question.
-Candidates will be given four (4) hours to complete the examination.
-The examination will end automatically after the examination time has expired, and candidates will leave the test center with their official scores in hand.
+Candidates will be given from 1 to 3 1⁄2 hours depending on the exam type to complete the examination.
+The examination will end automatically after the examination time has expired, and candidates will receive an official score report.